 Each row has a “split” parameter that divides the row into left and right sides.
 The split parameter should also be a value from 0 to 1.0, with the value 0.5 indicating the left and right sides are split evenly.
-The “padding” field for each row controls the amount of spacing around the text within the row’s boxes.
-The padding number is from 0 to 0.5, indicating what fraction of the row’s total height is used for spacing on the sides around the text.
+The “Vertical padding” field for each row controls the amount of spacing above and below the text within the row’s boxes.
+The padding number is from 0 to 0.5, indicating what fraction of the row’s total height is used for spacing.
 The padding value is usually around 0.1 or 0.2.
 The value 0.0 makes the text expand maximally in the box.
-The value of 0.5 allocates the all the area of the row to the whitespace, shrinking the text out of existence.
+The value of 0.5 allocates all the area of the row to the whitespace, shrinking the text out of existence.

 Section 5 of the labels dialog has two selectors for each box, defining what data the box displays, and how the data is formatted.
 The options are explained in the next paragraphs.

 The first selector for each box specifies what goes into the box.
 The options include all the columns from the script window, in addition to special fields shown in Table 1.

 |Part Number, Size, Type, Duration, etc. (the columns in the script window)||Same as in script window, with the exception of Angles* and Address|